CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 ## View Interface Status for a Given Device

-If you are interested in only a the interfaces on a specific device, you can view only those.
+You can choose to view the status of interfaces only on a specific device.

 This example shows all interfaces on the *spine01* device.